minprog/datarepresentaties/onderwerpen/2 Representaties/lecture/index.md

     <textarea name="form[q4]" rows="8" required></textarea>

-5. Keep in mind that “1-bit color” connotes two colors, black and white.
+5. Keep in mind that "1-bit color" connotes two colors, black and white.

-    - If an image supports “8-bit color,” (roughly) how many colors does it support?
+    - If an image supports "8-bit color," (roughly) how many colors does it support?
-    - If an image supports “24-bit color,” (roughly) how many colors does it support?
+    - If an image supports "24-bit color," (roughly) how many colors does it support?

     <textarea name="form[q5]" rows="8" required></textarea>